Chaomeum/Bokitas-G7/README.md

 git clone https://github.com/Chaomeum/Bokitas-G7.git

 To install the necessary dependencies with npm:
-1. cd Bokitas-G7
+1. `cd Bokitas-G7`
-2. npm install
+2. `npm install`

-To run the server:
+## Running the server:
-1. npm start
-Runs the server in production mode
+To run the server in production mode use: `npm start`

-2. npm run dev
-Runs the server in development mode
+To run the server in development mode use: `npm run dev`

 The server runs by default at http://localhost:3000